-- Anything I don’t care about (meaning, it detracts from the story and causes reader to lose interest – or not care).
+- Anything I don’t care about (it’s cool, this just means it detracts from the story, pulls the reader out and causes them to lose interest).

-- Anything I don’t believe (it is not common knowledge or seems improbable – if it’s true, or a true construct in speculative or sci-fi, it needs more facts or foundation).
+- Anything I don’t believe (it’s not common knowledge or seems improbable – if it’s true, or a true construct in speculative or sci-fi, it probably needs more facts or foundation).

 - Anything else that’s just not working and why.

 - Anything that is so brilliant you should never change it (the passages where your writing really shines).

 - Content, copy or line editing.
 I will mark any typos or misspelling I notice, but line editors are super heroes and I am not one.
 That comes after you’ve completed your umpteenth final draft and the book is in production with a publisher.